stonyyi/cine-io/development/documentation.md

 Using the JS SDK, you'll need to pass you project's *public key* to the client.
 To play a stream using the JS SDK, you only need to send out the stream `id`.
 Only serve the stream `id` to users who have permission to view a stream.
 For example, in our aforementioned "virtual classroom" application, this endpoint would be useful when the current logged-in user has a "student" role.

 Playing a live stream will launch the branded, open-source version of [JWPlayer](http://www.jwplayer.com/).
-If you have your own JWPlayer license, you can send it as the 3rd argument to the `play()` function.
+If you have your own JWPlayer license, you can send it as one of the options (key: `jwPlayerKey`) to the `init()` function.
 Mobile devices will use native `<video>` elements rather than JWPlayer; this happens automatically.

 Example: